-If no admission to arrive at the port is granted, the large LNG tanker will be referred to an anchorage by VCZB.
+If no admission for arrival is granted, the large LNG tanker will be referred to an anchorage by VCZB.

-In the event that the large LNG tanker was granted permission to enter the port of Zeebrugge but conditions have deteriorated to an unacceptable level (wind, visibility, not enough tugs, no moorings available, etc.) the large LNG tanker must be informed of this before passing buoys "VG5/VG6 - S2" at the latest.
+In the event that the large LNG tanker was allowed to proceed to the port of Zeebrugge and the conditions have deteriorated to an unacceptable level (wind, visibility, not enough tugs, no moorings available, etc.), the large LNG tanker must be informed of this by VCZB before passing buoys "VG5/VG6 - S2" at the latest.
+Even after this passage, VCZB must always report changes to the LNG tanker.